Are you planning to visit Singapore this year? Maybe you've already booked your ticket to the Lion City.

 James Clark also had to say, Marina Bay Sands is the most recognizable hotel in Singapore with its giant swimming pool straddled across its three towers overlooking the bay.
 If you want to splurge on a memorable stay then this is the place to do it.

 The daily rate at Marina Bay Sands Hotel starts from $529.

-Situated right beside the Bugis Junction, the InterContinental Singapore is another hotel that we suggest travelers to visit.
+Situated right beside the Bugis Junction, the InterContinental Singapore is another hotel that we suggest travellers to visit.

 The daily rate at InterContinental Singapore Hotel starts from $344.